lionell/gtfs-eval/README.md

   schedule data.
 * `sim` - Routing simulator written in C++ that uses schedule data and travel profile to calculate resulting performance metric.

+This work enables evaluation of the current transit and checking whether "proposed" transit is better or worse.
+Whenever creating a proposal it's important to control for the infrastructural "cost" (eg. number of physical buses, route feasibility, etc).

+It's an open question how to make transit better, but this tool allows to check this hypothesis.
+One obvious way would be to run genetic algorithm to randomly modify feed and evaluate against the same profile.
+Reinforcement Learning approach can be considered as well.

 ## Travel profile